Prephouse/web/README.md

 ## Development Setup

+1. Install the [yarn](https://classic.yarnpkg.com/lang/en/docs/install) dependency manager
-1. Go to the root directory of this project on your command line interface (CLI)
+2. Go to the root directory of this project on your command line interface (CLI)
-2. Run `./setup.sh` on your CLI to install the [project dependencies](package.json)
+3. Run `yarn install` on your CLI to install [project dependencies](package.json)

 ## Development Startup